stephenkyang/tp/docs/team/chongyongrui.md

 BudgetBuddy is a one-stop Command Line Interface application that helps you to keep track of anything finance related.
 One of the key features is the possibility of creating, editing and deleting budgets.
-These budgets serve as the main building block the app, as expenses created by the user can be linked to these budgets.
-The statistics of each budget can then be tracked and visualised to better show the user if they are hitting their budget targets.

 ### Summary of Contributions